 Chuck Wynn joined the History and Philosophy Department at Kennesaw State University in August 2012.
-He previously taught at Shorter University.
-He received his B.A. in history and psychology and M.A. in European history from the University of West Georgia, and received his Ph.D. in social studies education from Georgia State University.
-He teaches history education courses, including Secondary History/Social Studies Methods (HIED 4550) and Approaches to World History (HIST 4488), and supervises candidates in the methods practicum (HIED 4650) and student teaching (HIED 4660).
+He received his B.A. in history and psychology and M.A. in European history from the University of West Georgia, and his Ph.D. in social studies education from Georgia State University.
+He teaches history education courses, including Methods of History Education (HIED 4550) and Approaches to World History (HIST 4488), and supervises candidates in the Year-Long Clinical Experience (HIED 4650/HIED 4660).
 He also teaches Modern Europe (HIST 3371) and America since 1877 (HIST 2112).
-His primary area of research is in the cognitive dynamics of the teaching and learning of history in survey courses, and in a learning-community setting.
-He has published a variety of articles on promoting cognitive growth through problem/decision-based learning among secondary (6-12) and college learners, the most recent of which are listed below.
+His primary area of research is in the cognitive/learning dynamics of problem-based learning in a variety of classroom contexts.
+His most recent articles are listed below.

 Wynn, C. T. & Okie, W. T. (2017).
 Problem-based learning and the

 training of secondary social studies teachers: A case study of

 candidate perceptions during their field experience.
 International